Wednesday, May 27, 2009

 After explaining to Pegi that we would be seated separately for the synagogue service, we parted company.
 She sat in the balcony with the rest of the women, while I took a place a few pews back from the bimah from which the rabbi delivered a short sermon on the passive voice of the shabbat command that “no work should be done.”

-Typical of orthodox Jewish services, people arrived at different times and started to read the through evening prayers at their own pace.
-The normal cacophony of a dozens of voices reading Hebrew prayers was occasionally interrupted by private conversations in English by those who had finished their liturgy or who were taking a break.
+Typical of Orthodox Jewish tradition, people arrived at different times and started to read the through evening prayers at their own pace.
+The normal cacophony of dozens of voices reading Hebrew prayers was occasionally interrupted by private conversations in English by those who had finished their liturgy or who were taking a break.

 Borrowing an umbrella from the rabbi, we walked back to his home from the synagogue in the pouring rain.
 Orthodox Jews do not drive on Shabbat and we honored that tradition by leaving our car parked until after the meal.

 After the meal, we sat in the living room and talked about God.
 The rabbi’s brother-in-law was also a rabbi and visiting from Israel.
 I was the first Jew they had ever encountered who had converted to Christianity, and since I was a chaplain, they assumed that I had a deep theological and biblical background.
 Although I had no formal theological training, my self-study under the tutelage of Thieme made me think that I knew much more than I actually did!
+[See 21 — From Jewish Hippie to Texas Conservative].
 Nevertheless, I acquitted myself well in our discussions of Adam in the first few chapters of Genesis.

 I remember that we got stuck on God’s interaction with Adam after he had eaten the forbidden fruit.
 You may remember that God called out to Adam saying, “Where are you?”
 The rabbi from Israel asked me why I thought that God would ask such a thing.
 I remember parroting back what I had heard Thieme say, that this was God giving Adam a chance to come forward freely of his own accord to confess his sinful condition.